 SINCE 2014, WILDLING PICTURES HAS BEEN DEVELOPING AND PRODUCING AWARD-WINNING FILMS FOR THE INTERNATIONAL MARKETPLACE.

 What sets Wildling Pictures apart is its commitment to bold films from distinct and undiscovered points-of-view; innovation in the models developed for creation, production and distribution of its content; and loyalty to the filmmakers it works with.
 The companies past films have played at TIFF, Berlin, Sundance, SXSW, TriBeCa, Santa Barbara and Hot Docs.
 In 2018, the company will release TIFF 2017 Official Selections, Molly McGlynn’s debut feature film Mary Goes Round starring Aya Cash and Grayson Moore and Aiden Shipley.
 Wildling also recently premiered Firecrackers at the 2018 Toronto International Film Festival and What Walaa Wants at the 2018 Berlinale.
 What Walaa Wants won the Special Jury Prize for Best Canadian Feature at Hot Docs in 2018.
-Most recently, Pippa Bianco’s, Untitled Pippa Bianco Project a service production for A24 and Loveless Media, was selected for the US competition at the 2019 Sundance Film Festival.
+Most recently, Pippa Bianco’s, Untitled Pippa Bianco Project, a service production for A24 and Loveless Media, was selected for the US competition at the 2019 Sundance Film Festival.
 On the series side, in 2018 Wildling serviced How to Buy a Baby for LoCo Motion Pictures, which was recently nominated for an International Emmy.
 The company is based in Toronto, Canada.

 Matt Code is an award-winning producer of films and television and founding partner of Wildling Pictures, a Toronto-based production company.
 Code produced Mary Goes Round from writer/director Molly McGlynn, which premiered at the 2017 Toronto International Film Festival, and won numerous awards internationally.
 He also produced What Walaa Wants, Christy Garland’s Hot Docs special jury prize winning feature documentary which premiered at the 2018 Berlin International Film Festival.
 Recently, Code completed production as co-producer on A24’s Share, the feature adaptation of Pippa Bianco’s Cannes’ Cinefondation award-winning short film of the same title.
 Currently, he is executive producer on Jay Baruchel’s upcoming directorial effort, Random Acts of Violence, starring Jesse Williams and Jordana Brewster.
 Code is an alumnus of the Canadian Film Centre (Producers’ Lab) and was the 2017 recipient of the Canadian Media Producers’ Association’s Emerging Producer Award (shared with Wildling partner, Kristy Neville).